 Ali Morgan then formed the rhythm and blues band Scan with Colin Henry and Phil Whitcher.
 Hira moved to Wellington and joined the band Tarkus, but by the end of 1973 the four Tokoroa musicians were back together again, Wellington-based and known as Collision, with Phil Whitcher on keyboards (from Scan, where he had played Hammond organ).

-Collision were resident at the Speak Easy Bar in 1973 and 1974 and soon developing their own distinct sound, with influences from James Brown to Earth Wind & Fire.
-By the time Mike Booth (trumpet) joined in 1975, the band were doing guest spots on the TV shows Ready to Roll and Grunt Machine.
+Collision was resident at the Speak Easy Bar in 1973 and 1974 and soon developing its own distinct sound, with influences from James Brown to Earth Wind & Fire.
+By the time Mike Booth (trumpet) joined in 1975, the band was doing guest spots on the TV shows Ready to Roll and Grunt Machine.

-Their accommodation was very Kings Cross: It was above a brothel.
+Their Digs were very Kings Cross: above a brothel.

-Their accommodation was very Kings Cross: It was above a brothel.
+The band’s accommodation was very Kings Cross: above a brothel.
 Dalvanius had his own flat in the Cross.
-The club's infamous Les Girls drag show finished at midnight and at 1am Dalvanius and the Fascinations did a one hour show with Collision and the band then did four more 20-minute sets, finishing at 4.30am.
+The club’s infamous Les Girls drag show finished at midnight and at 1am Dalvanius and the Fascinations did a one hour show with Collision, and the band then did four more 20-minute sets, finishing at 4.30am.

-A month after their arrival in Sydney, Collision were signed to Festival Records, which had also released new recordings by Dalvanius and the Fascinations on the Infinity label.
-Collision had a brilliant year in 1977, recording their debut album and playing with Dalvanius and the Fascinations on tours or concerts by the Commodores, Tina Turner, Osibisa and the Spinners.
+A month after its arrival in Sydney, Collision was signed to Festival Records, which had also released new recordings by Dalvanius and the Fascinations on the Infinity label.
+Collision had a brilliant year in 1977, recording its debut album and playing with Dalvanius and the Fascinations on tours or concerts by the Commodores, Tina Turner, Osibisa and the Spinners.

 The band also played on the classic Dalvanius and the Fascinations single ‘Voodoo Lady’/‘Checkmate On Love’.
 Dalvanius co-produced the Collision recordings with Festival Sydney's in-house producer Richard Batchens.

-Nick Bollinger included the Collision album in his book 100 Essential New Zealand Albums (2009).
-Collision wrote four songs on the album and the covers included 'What'd I Say' (Ray Charles), 'Mr Music' (Ticket) and 'Love Is Forever', which first appeared on the 1977 Mark Williams album Taking It All In Stride.
+Nick Bollinger included the Collision album in his 2009 book 100 Essential New Zealand Albums.
+Collision wrote four songs on the album and the covers included ‘What'd I Say’ (Ray Charles), ‘Mr Music’ (Ticket) and ‘Love Is Forever’, which first appeared on the 1977 Mark Williams album Taking It All In Stride.

-The band's highly-regarded debut album is sought after by funk music fans and DJs as the rare album only had a low key release, with the New Zealand release being little more than token.
+The band’s highly regarded album is sought after by funk music fans and DJs because the rare album only had a low key release, with the New Zealand release being little more than token.